Essenceia/analog_sky26a/docs/info.md

 ### Errata #1

 #### Errata Details

-**Description**: Power, driven over VSS, is unconnected to the ring oscillator connected to pin 1.
+**Description**: Power, driven over VSS, is unconnected to the ring oscillator connected to analog pin 1.

-**Impacts**: No oscillating wave will be produced on pin 1.
+**Impacts**: No oscillating wave will be produced on analog pin 1.

-**Workaround**: Use the oscillator on pin 0.
-Given both oscillators have the same target frequency this should not impact operations.
+**Workaround**: Use the oscillator connected to analog pin 0.
+Given both oscillators have the same target 33Mhz oscillating frequency, so this should not impact operations.